Our Privacy Commitments

 Tell me more about aggregate information.

 Aggregate information is a form of anonymous information.
 We combine data that meet certain criteria into anonymous groups.
-For example, we might want to compare how customers in Beverly Hills, CA (or any city, county or ZIP-code) use their cell phones to how customers in Boulder, CO use their cell phones.
+For example, we might want to compare how customers in Sycamore, IL (or any city, county or ZIP-code) use their services to how customers in Dekalb, IL use their services.
 In order to do that, we would combine customer data in each of the geographies into anonymous groups and look at all that aggregate data to understand how the two groups are different or similar.

 Do you collect information about my children’s use?